Skip to main content

 Description

 Identify Azure Virtual Machines with minimal activity over the past 14 days and address them to reduce unnecessary costs.
-VMs are classified as idle if they meet all the following criteria:
+When a linked New Relic host is available, this policy combines Azure Monitor CPU and network metrics with New Relic memory, disk read utilization, and disk write utilization.
+Otherwise, it falls back to Azure Monitor CPU and network metrics only.
+VMs are classified as idle if they meet the applicable criteria:

 • Average CPU utilization below 5%